EU regulators halt Dow, DuPont merger review to gather data

-BRUSSELS EU antitrust regulators have halted their scrutiny of Dow Chemical Co and DuPont's proposed merger while the companies provide more information regarding their $130 billion deal.
+BRUSSELS (REUTERS) - EU antitrust regulators have halted their scrutiny of Dow Chemical Co and DuPont’s proposed merger while the companies provide more information regarding their $130 billion deal.

 The European Commission opened a full investigation into the case in August, concerned that the deal to create the world’s largest integrated crop protection and seeds company may reduce competition in these sectors as well as certain petrochemicals.